 This pretty single-storey cottage is part of the history of the lovely mid-Devon village of Iddesleigh.
 The Old Coach House was just that in days past, but it is now a cosy and welcoming holiday cottage a short stroll from the famous Duke of York pub.
 This is War Horse country and there are fabulous walks through the unspoilt countryside as well as the nearby Dartmoor National Park.
 The main accommodation is all on the level with one room leading through to another but there is also a spiral staircase to a little mezzanine area in the eaves.
 The Owners have put two futon beds up there to create a relaxed space or as a bedroom for children.

 With a wood-burning stove in a huge fireplace at the heart of the cottage this is a great place to stay all year round.
 A dog is welcome so you will be able to make the most of this peaceful rural location.
 On a clear day you will have glimpses of Dartmoor in the distance tempting you to visit its wild moorland and unique granite tors.
 If you simply want to stay put, watching village life around you, there is a small seating-area just outside the cottage.
 Set right on the edge of the village green, we hope that guests will enjoy this space as their 'garden' too.

 Open plan living-room with kitchen and dining areas.
 TV, DVD player and wood-burner.
-Electric hob, electric oven, microwave, fridge and washing machine/drier.
+Electric hob, electric oven, microwave, fridge and washing machine/drier

-Bedroom with double bed (5').
+Bedroom with king-size double bed (5')

-Bathroom with three-quarter size bath, fitted shower, WC and wash-basin.
+Bathroom with three-quarter size bath, fitted shower, WC and wash-basin

-Mezzanine with WC and wash-basin.
+Mezzanine with WC and wash-basin

 The mezzanine area has futon beds for flexibility but the sloping ceilings may not be suitable for adults to use as a bedroom; take care when using the spiral staircase. *A cot is not provided, bring your own travel cot.